Caerus: Representations

 And who are you?
 Time who subdues all things.

 Why do you stand on tip-toe?
 I am ever running.

 And why you have a pair of wings on your feet?
 I fly with the wind.

 And why do you hold a razor in your right hand?
 As a sign to men that I am sharper than any sharp edge.

 And why does your hair hang over your face?
 For him who meets me to take me by the forelock.

 And why, in Heaven's name, is the back of your head bald?
 Because none whom I have once raced by on my winged feet will now, though he wishes it sore, take hold of me from behind.

 Why did the artist fashion you?
 For your sake, stranger, and he set me up in the porch as a lesson.

 This statue was the original model for the various representations of Kairos made in ancient times and Middle Ages as well.
 John Tzetzes wrote about it, as well as Himerius.
 The image of hair hanging on the forehead and a bald back of the head.
-For instance Disticha Catonis II, 26 refer to the Latin concept of Occasio (a female word which can be considered as a literal translation of the Greek Kairos) in these terms: "Rem tibi quam scieris aptam dimittere noli: fronte capillata, post haec occasio calva", which means "Don't let that what you consider good for you escape by; chance has hair over her forehead, but behind she's bald".
+For instance Disticha Catonis II, 26 refers to the Latin concept of Occasio (a female word which can be considered as a literal translation of the Greek Kairos) in these terms: "Rem tibi quam scieris aptam dimittere noli: fronte capillata, post haec occasio calva", which means "Don't let that what you consider good for you escape by; chance has hair over her forehead, but behind she's bald".
 Phaedrus (V,8) has a similar writing and he himself admits that the theme was not his own but more ancient.
 Callistratus (Descriptions, 6) has a long text describing the statue by Lysippos.